Last updated: June 2026

 Rise combines these functions across contractor payroll, AOR, and EOR, while supporting local currency withdrawals at scale, which is critical for contractor management across distributed teams.

-Why Rise is the Best Payroll Platform for Local Currency Payouts
+Why Is Rise the Best Payroll Platform for Local Currency Payouts?

 1. Rise Supports Local Currency at Scale